Sasural Genda Phool: Plot

 In Mumbai, Ishaan meets up with Sonali.
-Ishaan and Suhana find out that Sonali has married to Abhishek, who is obsessive about her.
-Ishaan finds out that Sonali is suffering an abuse because of this.
-Meanwhile, Ishwar has returned to the Kashyap's, Although no one wants to accept him, he is trying to be forceful with them to accept and forgive him.
+Ishaan and Suhana find out that Sonali has married Abhishek, who is obsessive about her.
+Ishaan finds out that Sonali is suffering abuse because of this.
+Meanwhile, Ishwar has returned to the Kashyaps.
+Although no one wants to accept him, he is trying to be forceful with them to accept and forgive him.
 Panna is pregnant, but Ishwar ruins the joy.
-Suhana accidentally finds out about Ishwar's return and feels the desperate need to connect to Badi Maa.
-She rushes to Delhi and finds out that Ishwar has conspired against the family to gain ownership of the house, because he wants to sell it, under the pretext of selling some of the family's jewelry.
-She exposes this to the entire family and they are shocked to the core.
-Finally, as Kashyap family gets closure about this, Dadaji and the others throw Ishwar out of the house and severs ties with him.
-While Ishaan is furious that everyone knew about Ishwar's return and his conspiracy, but did not let him in on the matter, Dadiji blames herself for Ishwar's deception, and for letting Shailaja meet him.
+Suhana accidentally finds out about Ishwar's return and feels the desperate need to connect to Shailaja.
+She rushes to Delhi and finds out that Ishwar has conspired against the family to gain ownership of the house, because he wants to sell it, under the pretext of selling Panna’s jewellery.
+She exposes this to the entire family, leaving them shocked to the core.

+Finally, as the family gets closure about this, Dadaji throws Ishwar out of the house and severes ties with him.
+While Ishaan is furious that everyone knew about Ishwar's return and his conspiracy, but did not let him in on the matter, Dadiji blames herself for Ishwar's deception, and pleading Shailaja to meet him.

-Suhana sees Sonali with Ishaan and doubts him of having an affair with her.
+Suhana sees Sonali with Ishaan and suspects him of having an affair with her.
 She leaves him and returns to Delhi.
-She then brings Badi Maa and Alok to Mumbai who help her find out the truth that Abhishek was hitting Sona and apologises her and is back with Ishaan.
-Upon return to Delhi, Suhana declares to the family that she wishes to start working.
+She then brings Shailaja and Alok to Mumbai and they help her find out the truth; that Abhishek was hitting Sonali.
+Suhana apologises to her and gets back with Ishaan.
+Upon returning to Delhi, Suhana declares to the family that she wishes to start working.
 She receives an offer to star in a television show as the lead.
 Rano, her mother-in-law, is against it, but everyone else supports her.
 Ilesh accompanies Suhana to the shoot and later enjoys handling and managing her career as her agent.
-This leads to a disturbance in the family as Rano feels that Suhana is ignoring her wifely duties towards Ishaan; Disha feels that Ilesh is not getting his due respect from Suhana as her older brother-in-law because of being employed by her.
+This leads to a disturbance in the family as Rano feels that Suhana is ignoring her wifely duties towards Ishaan, and Disha feels that Ilesh is not getting his due respect from Suhana as her older brother-in-law because of being employed by her.
 Ishaan also gets egoistic over the fact that Suhana earns more than him and is a star.
-However, his father shatters those illusions for him and he realizes his mistake.
+However, Alok shatters those illusions for him and he realizes his mistake.

-In midst of all this, Sanjana (Suhana's sister) and Deepak fall in love with each other.
-Deepak tells the truth to Sanjana that he is a rape child and Sanjana accepts it.
+In the midst of all this, Sanjana, Suhana's sister, and Deepak fall in love with each other.
+Deepak tells the truth to Sanjana that he is an illegitimate child and Sanjana accepts it.
 But she is reluctant to tell the truth to her father.
-Radha's husband, who sold her to the man who insulted her, mocks the engagement ceremony by revealing the truth to everyone.
-Kamal rejects the alliance between Deepak and Sanjana as Deepak is illegitimate.
+Radha's husband, who sold her to the man who raped her, mocks the engagement ceremony by revealing the truth to everyone, and Kamal Kishore rejects the alliance between Deepak and Sanjana.
 The young generation of the Kashyaps decides to help Deepak and Sanjana elope, but Radha stops it.
 Eventually, everyone convinces Kamal and he agrees; Deepak and Sanjana get married.
 Everyone lives happily ever after.